 To achieve HIPAA compliance, cloud storage and transfer providers must also sign a Business Associate Agreement (BAA) with their healthcare clients.
 This agreement legally binds the cloud service provider to comply with HIPAA regulations and safeguards.

-It makes sense to opt for solutions that offer all of these services in one, that need neither be set up, hosted, or maintained at your expense.
+It makes sense to opt for HIPAA compliant solutions that offer all of these services in one, that need neither be set up, hosted, or maintained at your expense.

-SFTP To Go: your HIPAA-compliant cloud storage solution
+SFTP To Go: HIPAA-compliant cloud storage and SFTP solution

 The good news is that SFTP To Go offers all of the above in one clean, cloud-based, fully-managed secure transfer and storage solution. for healthcare SFTP offers a convenient and highly secure web portal that’s accessible from anywhere in the world and intuitive even for users with limited IT skills.